-Currently, Linux does not support viewing AVIF images.
-As of September 2021, there are no public plans for AVIF support to be added to Linux any time soon.
-Despite this, members of the Linux community have created third-party image viewers that support AVIF.
-Image viewers like nomacs and XnView MP.
-Moreover, plugins like novomask's AVIF plugin allow Qt and KDE-based applications to read and write AVIF images.
-KDE-based applications include the Krita illustration app and the Plasma desktop environment.
-Linux-supporting browsers like Mozilla Firefox have finally added full AVIF support, allowing Linux users to view AVIF images and sequences on the web.
+Despite its open-source nature and an extensive list of supported formats, Linux currently falls short in supporting AVIF images.
+As of September 2021, no public plans have been announced to add native AVIF support to the Linux ecosystem.
+However, the adaptable and innovative Linux community has taken matters into their own hands, creating third-party image viewers like nomacs and XnView MP that support AVIF.
+Additionally, plugins such as novomask's AVIF plugin enable Qt and KDE-based applications, like the Krita illustration app and the Plasma desktop environment, to read and write AVIF images.
+Finally, Linux-friendly browsers like Mozilla Firefox have introduced full AVIF support, allowing users to access AVIF images and sequences on the web.

 The growing adoption of the efficient, high-quality AVIF format within the Linux community opens up numerous possibilities for image optimization and web development.
 To get started with AVIF on Linux, follow these steps:

 - Explore third-party image viewers like nomacs or XnView MP that support AVIF.

 - Install plugins like novomask's AVIF plugin for Qt and KDE-based applications.